Most MSPs Can’t Afford to Build Security Operations Centers (SOCs)

 - Some of the MSPs will seek out vertical vertical market partners.
 MSSPs like N-Dimension Solutions, for instance, safeguard the U.S. electric grid.

 - In their quest to find third-party SOCs, those MSPs will reach out to IT distributors and NOC providers that have extended into the SOC sector.
-Names like Continuum, Ingram Micro, NetEnrich and Tech Data come to mind.

 The MSSP, Security Operations Center Inflection Point